koskath/arete2/course_content/ML/md_files/Lecture13/lecture_13_slide_13_convolutional-layer.md

 # Slide 13 of Lecture 13 contains information about the Convolutional Layer.

-• Neurons in first convolutional layer are connected only to pixels in their receptive fields (BUT not to all pixels).
+Neurons in the first convolutional layer connect only to pixels within their receptive fields rather than to the entire image, and neurons in subsequent layers receive input from a small neighborhood of the previous layer’s activations.
+This local connectivity enables the network to capture low-level features in early layers and progressively combine them into higher-level patterns.
-• Each neuron in second convolutional layer is connected only to neurons located within a small rectangle in first layer.
-• It allows network to concentrate on small low-level features in first hidden layer, then assemble them into larger higher-level features in next hidden layer, and so on.
-Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow by Aurélien Géron